MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Folder** - Represents a folder.

 > [!NOTE]
-> You can find all the available properties of the files and folders in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#files).
+> To explore all the available properties of the files and folders, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#files).

 ### FTP